pcfgallery/website/_posts/2024-12-24-lookupmultiselect-pcf-control.md

 authors:
   - vnetix
 ---
-A control to select multiple lookup records in a single value.
+A control to enable multi-select functionality in lookup fields.
+It simplifies data association, enhances productivity, and supports advanced features like quick record creation and dynamic search.
+Designed for seamless integration, it ensures optimal performance and a superior user experience.